 Skip to content

-The Obama Presidential Center’s Commitment to Environmental Sustainability
+The Obama Presidential Center’s commitment to environmental sustainability

 The Obama Foundation continues to build on President Obama and Mrs. Obama’s commitment to environmental sustainability through the creation of the Obama Presidential Center.
 The Center, a vibrant 19-acre campus nestled within Chicago’s historic Jackson Park, will be a model of sustainable development that through a combination of innovation and ingenuity pushes the boundaries of what’s possible.
 The campus landscape will brim with new life, creating a breeding ground for civic participation that will protect our global future.